King takes on Royal Marines role once held by Harry

 - Published

-King Charles has been announced as the ceremonial head of the Royal Marines - a position previously held by his son, Prince Harry, the Duke of Sussex.
+King Charles has been announced as the ceremonial head of the Royal Marines - a position previously held by his son Prince Harry, the Duke of Sussex.

 Prince Harry had been Captain General of the Royal Marines until he withdrew from royal duties and moved to the United States.